asmuth/clip/doc/collect_via_statsd.md

     mymetric-two:42\n
     mymetric-three:5\n

- For more information on the format see the [Sample Formats](/documentation/sample-format) page.
+ For more information on the format see the [Input Formats](/documentation/sample-format) page.